lsst-sqre/sqr-055/index.rst

     hasMember: rra
     hasMember: thoron

-(This does not yet have numeric GID information pending resolution of how best to add that.)
+Note that the group entry in LDAP doesn't contain numeric GID information.
+See :ref:`Numeric GIDs <gid>` for more details.

+.. _gid:

 Numeric GIDs
 ------------

-Getting numeric GIDs into the LDAP entries for each group appears to be difficult.
+Getting numeric GIDs into the LDAP entries for each group isn't well-supported by COmanage.
-The LDAP connector does not appear to have an option to add arbitrary group identifiers to the group LDAP entry.
+The LDAP connector does not have an option to add arbitrary group identifiers to the group LDAP entry.
 There are a few possible options.

-Grouper
-"""""""

-To be evaluated.

 Group REST API
 """"""""""""""

-Arbitrary identifiers can be added to groups, so a group can be configured with an auto-incrementing unique identifier similar to what we use for users.
+Arbitrary identifiers can be added to groups, so a group can be configured with an auto-incrementing unique identifier in the same way that we do for users, using a base number of 200000 instead of 100000 to keep the UIDs and GIDs distinct (allowing the UID to be used as the GID of the primary group).
 Although that identifier isn't exposed in LDAP, it can be read via the COmanage REST API using a URL such as::

     https://<registry-url>/registry/identifiers.json?cogroupid=7

 The group ID can be obtained from the ``/registry/co_groups.json`` route, searching on a specific ``coid``.
+Middleware running on the Rubin Science Platform could cache the GID information for every group, refresh it periodically, and query for the GID of a new group when seen.

 voPosixGroup
 """"""""""""

-One option would be to enable ``voPosixGroup`` and generate group IDs that way.
+Another option is to enable ``voPosixGroup`` and generate group IDs that way.
 However, that process is somewhat complex.

 COmanage Registry has the generic notion of a `Cluster <https://spaces.at.internet2.edu/display/COmanage/Clusters>`__.